 Taking its name from a well known "Seinfeld" episode, Festivus is Connecticut College's annual non-denominational holiday party.
 Each residence hall hosts its own Festivus party, and the day culminates in a Festivus dance in the College Center at Crozier-Williams, known as "Cro."

-At the beginning of every academic year, representatives from all campus clubs gather to recruit new members.
+At the beginning of every semester, representatives from all campus clubs gather to recruit new members.
 Meet club leaders and sign up for as many clubs as you'd like.
 Don't be afraid to try new things.

 Students hitting the books to prepare for final exams are encouraged to take a study break and fuel up with an annual favorite: the moonlight breakfast.
 Staff volunteers from several departments serve pancakes, eggs, bacon, sweet potato puffs, mini danish and doughnuts.
 And you won't want to miss the decorate-your-own cupcake bar!